steveklabnik/steveklabnik.com/src/pages/writing/memory-safety-is-a-red-herring.md

 > When a program contains two conflicting accesses (§17.4.1) that are not
 > ordered by a happens-before relationship, it is said to contain a data race.

-Not just any ordering or synchronization primitive, an happens-before relation specifically.
+Not just any ordering or synchronization primitive, a happens-before relation specifically.
 Fun!
 We have three technically-slightly different but basically morally equivalent ways of defining a data race.
 Let's do a fourth.
 Go also allows data races.
 Sort of.
 From [the Go memory model](https://go.dev/ref/mem):